homelight/worksheets/README.md

 field on them, all edits to worksheets use optimistic locking

+### Enums

+While the language does not support enums, these can be described easily with the use of single field worksheet

+	worksheet name_suffixes {
+		1:suffix text constrained_by {
+			return suffix in [
+				"Jr.",
+				"Sr."
+				...
+			]
+		}
+	}

+Which can then be used

+	worksheet borrower {
+		...

+		3:first_name text
+		4:last_name text
+		5:suffix name_suffixes

+		...
+	}

+And the Golang hooks allow handling of single field worksheets in a natural way

+	borrower.SetText("suffix", "Jr.")

+Or

+	borrower.GetText("suffix")

 ## Numbers

 Since we intent to eventally have a statically typed langugage,